-Minimum qualifications to draft positive behavior plan is Masters degree in psychology when supervised by a licensed psychologist or a licensed clinical social worker.
-Minimum qualifications for consultation are Masters level psychologist, advanced practice nurse, LCSW, LGSW and licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities.
-Knowledge and experience in behavioral analysis is preferred.
-In order to receive Medicaid reimbursement, a LGSW may provide counseling under the supervision of an LICSW or a LISW in accordance with the requirements set forth in Section 3413 of Chapter 34 of Title 22 of the DCMR.
+Minimum qualifications to draft positive behavior plan is Master's degree in psychology when supervised by a licensed psychologist or a licensed clinical social worker.
+Minimum qualifications for consultation are Master's level psychologist, advanced practice nurse, LCSW, LGSW and licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities.
+Advanced practice registered nurses shall also have a specialty in a behavioral health field.
+Knowledge and experience in behavioral analysis is preferred.In order to receive Medicaid reimbursement, a LGSW may provide counseling under the supervision of an LICSW or a LISW in accordance with the requirements set forth in Section 3413 of Chapter 34 of Title 22 of the DCMR.